Food Recovery Project Coordinator

 The students will meet with a project advisor at least once a week for consistent and ongoing mentorship and one on one training.
 In addition this, the selected student will frequently meet with professional staff in the field, faculty with expertise in this area, student leaders, and other campus and community stakeholders to receive feedback and further guidance.

 Please read all of the instructions for this program and the job posting carefully in order to ensure that you have the best chance of being selected.
-Submit a resume and cover letter describing your interest in the position to email@example.com by deadline included at the top of this posting.
+Submit a resume and cover letter describing your interest in the position to firstname.lastname@example.org by deadline included at the top of this posting.
 If you are eligible for work-study, please note this in the cover letter.
 Work-study is not required, but is preferred.
 If you no longer have work study for this year, but are likely to have it next fall, please let us know that as well.

 UCSB Career Services offers support and advising in writing résumés.
 Please consider taking advantage of their generous services, especially if this is the first time you have written a résumé.